grubeben/194.077-Applied-Deep-Learning/README.md

 # 194.077-Applied-Deep-Learning
-Inspection of the performance and methodical differences of policy-based and value-based reinforcement learning agents
+Inspection of the performance and methodical differences of policy-based and value-based reinforcement learning agents based on the (RaceCarBullet environment?)
 ____________________________________________________________________________________
 ## IN A NUTSHELL

-Utilize two (very different) pygame environments to compare how value-based vs. policy-based learning algorithms perform.
+Utilize an environment that is suitable to both contionous state/action spaces and discretized ones in order to compare how value-based (which can handle the former) perform against policy-based learning algorithms (which cannot (at least not by conception)).
 This is with respect to policy (max. reward) and convergence.
-I will make hypotheses about why I believe f.e. a DQN-agent will outperform an A2C on a certain game and the other way around, build and train the agents and then analyse whether and why the hypotheses holds (ot not).
+I will dive into theory and recent publications that offer guidance on the advantages to the two approaches,  implement an DQN-agent and an actor-critic-agent and then analyse how the results resonate with the theory.

 *Personal aim:*
-Use the course to broaden understanding of different approaches to reinforcement learning there are and how they relate to another.
+1) Use the course to broaden understanding of different approaches to reinforcement learning there are and how they relate to another
+2) Gain experience in slightly more complicated environment frameworks and in dealing with continous action / state spaces
 ____________________________________________________________________________________
 ## REMARKS REGARDING THE SCOPE